Health & Nutrition7 min read

 Blood Testing (Serum Allergy Testing)

-Less invasive than skin testing, a blood sample is sent to a lab to measure antibody responses to various allergens.
-While convenient, blood tests can produce more false positives than skin testing.
-They are often used as a starting point or when skin testing is not available.
+This is less invasive than skin testing.
+A blood sample goes to a lab to measure antibody responses to various allergens.
+While convenient, the trade-off is a higher rate of false positives.
+I often drew blood for this at the clinic as a starting point when skin testing wasn't an option.

 What Testing Tells You